dreamineering/business-administration/docs/meta/playbook/sales/README.md

 - [onboarding](./onboarding/)
 - [partners](./partners/)

+## Desired Outcomes

+> Everyone in our organisation knows how to contribute to the sales funnel and how they will be **rewarded** for their efforts

+1. Acquire Customers
+2. Retain Customers
+3. Monetize Customers

 ## Problems

-> Everyone in SaaS organisation needs to know how to contribute to the sales funnel

 1. **No Lead Funnel**
 2. Undocumented Sales process
-3. Big system that nobody fully understands the benefits of
+3. Gensolve is **BIG** system that nobody fully understands the benefits of
 4. Siloed knowledge (answers in ZenDesk)

 The Product team can have a massive impact on Sales by adding features that help to optimise the funnel.
 Everyone should spend some time onsite using the software to help run a business for a customer.
 Failing that **we have to eat our dog food** if we wish to build knowledge across the organisation and credibility with our target customers.